Skip to main content

 How does Beauhurst calculate valuation data?

 We use the data in share allotment forms filed with Companies House to calculate valuation.
-In the simplest case we multiply the price paid for each share issued in a fundraising by the total number of shares in the company.
+To get the post-money valuation we multiply the price paid for each share issued in a fundraising by the total number of shares in the company.
 To get the pre-money valuation we subtract from the post-money valuation the amount of investment received on this particular round.

 But many factors complicate matters, including: